crackerbad/Bhadoo-Index-Downloader/README.md

 Optional arguments:
 - `-o, --output <output_folder>`: Specify the output folder where the downloaded files will be saved.
 If not provided, a folder named "Download" will be created in the current directory.
+- `-s, --simul <number>`: Specify the number of download simultaneous.
+If not provided, a default number(1) will be used.
 - `-u, --user <username>`: Provide a username for the index if it requires authentication.
 If not provided, a default username will be used.
 - `-p, --password <password>`: Provide a password for the index if it requires authentication.
 If not provided, a default password will be used.